louishenrifranc/Tensorflow-Cheatsheet/README.md

 ```

 ### Conclusion
-I practice I found ```Estimator``` very useful as it abstracts a lot of boilerplate code (saving, restoring, monitoring).
+In practice, I find ```Estimator``` very useful as it abstracts a lot of boilerplate code (saving, restoring, monitoring).
 It also forces you to decouple your code between creating a model and creating the input of your model.

 # Sonnet
 Sonnet is one of the best library builds for Tensorflow.
 It allows you to group part of a Tensorflow graph as modules.
 You don't have to worry about scope.
 At the end of the journey, you write better code, less code, and reusable code.